neurophysik/jitcxde_common/docs/index.rst

 *	If you want to use mathematical functions like `sin`, `exp` or `sqrt` you have to use the SymEngine variants.
 	For example, instead of `math.sin` or `numpy.sin`, you have to use `symengine.sin`.

-*	If JiTC*DE’s code generation and compilation is too slow or bursts your memory, check whether you deactivated simplifications and common-subexpression eliminations and used a generator and chunking.
-Also consider using Clang as a compiler.
+*	If JiTC*DE’s code generation and compilation is too slow or bursts your memory, check:
+	* Did you deactivate simplifications and common-subexpression eliminations?
+	* Did you use a generator?
+	* Did you use chunking?
+	* Did you use SymEngine symbols and functions instead of SymPy ones?
+	* Consider using Clang as a compiler.

 .. _JiTCODE: https://github.com/neurophysik/jitcode